omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[MileScript|http://milescript.org/]] [commercial] A strongly-typed language similar to C# and Java, but which compiles to JS. free for non-profit, educational use.
 * [[Mascara|http://www.mascaraengine.com/]] [commercial] Enhances JavaScript with powerful features like classes, namespaces and type-checking.
 * [[Roy|http://roy.brianmckenna.org/]] tries to meld JavaScript semantics with some features common in static functional languages
-* A [[coffeescript extension|https://github.com/jstrachan/coffee-script/blob/master/TypeAnnotations.md]] that you can declare types with.
-They get converted into google closure type annotation comments that the closure compiler can use to type check your javascript.

 ###### Synchronous to Asynchronous JavaScript Compilers (CPS)
 * [[Streamline.js|https://github.com/Sage/streamlinejs]] Uses underscore (_) to stand for callbacks.
 This [[fork|https://github.com/willconant/streamlinejs]] preserves line numbers for debugging.